Toronto Pearson International Airport heist

-On April 17, 2023, a major theft occurred at Toronto Pearson International Airport in Canada, with over C$20 million (US$15 million) worth of gold and cash in foreign currency being stolen.
-In the evening of Monday, April 17, a container which contained gold bars and foreign currency was offloaded off an inbound aircraft and transferred to an Air Canada holding facility at the airport where Air Canada staff were tricked by a forged shipping document to load it onto a getaway truck.
+On April 17, 2023, a major theft occurred at Toronto Pearson International Airport in Canada, with over C$20 million (US$15 million) worth of cash and gold in foreign currency being stolen.
+In the evening of Monday, April 17, a container with gold bars and foreign currency was offloaded from an inbound aircraft and transferred to an Air Canada holding facility at the airport, where Air Canada staff were tricked with a forged shipping document into loading it onto a getaway truck.
 Nine people have been charged with the heist.
 According to Peel Regional Police lead investigator Det.-Sgt.
-Mike Mavity, the theft was the single-largest gold heist in Canadian history.
+Mike Mavity, the theft was the single largest gold heist in Canadian history.
 According to the Gold Bullion Company, a British group that monitors such events, it was the sixth-largest gold theft in world history.

 Background

 In 2023, two Swiss companies wanted to ship valuables from Switzerland to Canada, and each arranged with Brink’s Switzerland Ltd. to handle the logistics and compensate for any transit losses.
 Valcambi, a Swiss precious metals refinery, wanted to ship 660 gold bars weighing in total 400 kg to the Toronto-Dominion Bank; the gold was then worth about C$24 million.
 The gold was 99.9% pure.
 Raiffeisen Schweiz, a Swiss retail bank, wanted to ship currency to the Vancouver Bullion and Currency Exchange, a shipment worth about C$2.7 million and weighing 53 kg.
 In mid-April 2023, Brink's arranged with Air Canada to ship the gold and currency in one container from Switzerland to Toronto.
 The container which was holding the valuables was 0.46 m2 in size.

 There were various estimates for the value of stolen gold, originally reported as a little over C$20 million.
-Authors of a June 2024 CBC News article point out that oft-reported figure is substantially inaccurate based on heist day international gold trading; the amount was "actually worth C$34.365 million in April 2023 and approaching C$41 million today...
+Authors of a June 2024 CBC News article point out that the oft-reported figure is substantially inaccurate based on the heist day international gold trading; the amount was "actually worth C$34.365 million in April 2023 and approaching C$41 million today...
 CBC News reached out to Brink's, TD Bank, and Valcambi, the Swiss refiner, as well as Peel Police, to ask about the apparent discrepancy.
 No one would answer the question [about the discrepancy]."